BetterAndroid/BetterAndroid/docs-source/src/en/guide/home.md

 This project is entirely written in Kotlin and is compatible with Java in some parts, but it may not be fully compatible.

-All Demo sample codes in the document will be described using Kotlin, if you don’t know how to use Kotlin at all, you may not get the best experience.
+All demo & sample codes in the document will be described using Kotlin, if you don’t know how to use Kotlin at all, you may not get the best experience.

 ## Contribution